 Offer focused feedback that discusses only performance at the workplace.
 Sometimes it may be tempting to bring up personal issues that may affect an employee’s performance – discuss this only if the employee opens up to you, otherwise steer away from personal discussions, as it may be intrusive.
 Focus on objectives, competencies and results.

-5. Discuss Evaluations
+5. Discuss Performance Evaluations and Ask for Feedback

 Walk your employee through the entire evaluation and give them specific details about why you see their performance in a certain manner – whether good or bad.
 Be open to a disagreement and explain the rationale you have used.
 Remember an employee may or may not agree with you – so always be prepared to explain the decisions you have made.